sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search_contexts.md

   - Private contexts can only be viewed by their owner, or in the case being globally owned, by site admins.
 - In the **Repositories and revisions** configuration, define which repositories and revisions should be included in the search context.
 Press **Add repository** to quickly add a template to the configuration.
   - Define repositories with valid URLs.
-  - Define revisions as objects in an array.
-To specify the default branch, you can set `"rev"` to `"HEAD"` or `""`.
+  - Define revisions as strings in an array.
+To specify a default branch, use `"HEAD"`.

 For example: